haristariq/twitter101/README.md

-# Project 3 - Luiter
+# Project 3 - Tweeter

 Luiter is a basic twitter app to read your tweets.

-Time spent: 1.2 hours spent in total
+Time spent: 2 hours spent in total

 ## User Stories